 St. David’s Men’s Group

-Meets the 3rd Thursday of each month on the Labyrinth, 6–8 p.m., for steak and lively conversation. email@example.com.
+Meets the 3rd Thursday of each month, 6–8 p.m., for dinner and lively conversation. firstname.lastname@example.org.

 St. David’s Women’s Group